coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/BLT/README.md

 ## Notes
-  - For the KG scene, in addition to the raw data, also rosbags with synchronized sensor outputs are available.
+  - For the KG scene, ROS bags with synchronized sensor outputs are available alongside the raw data.
-  - Poses are provided only for the KG scene, while the Riseholme data only contains odometry and IMU data.
+  - Poses are provided only for the KG scene, while for the Riseholme scene only odometry and IMU data is available.
 To reconstruct a unified point cloud from this data, a SLAM solution has to be used (we tested [FasterLIO](https://github.com/gaoxiang12/faster-lio), which worked reasonably well).
 However, as argued in the paper, we only used the KG scene for our computations.
-  - For the KG scene, the paper and the website list 11 epochs.
-At the same time, the website states that there are only 10 epochs.
-We found that the synchronized rosbag for May 18th (`kg_may_18.bag`) is corrupted and reindexing (using `rosbag reindex`) discards most of its data.
-Also, this is the only date, for which raw data is not available.
-Therefore, in the end there are 10 usable epochs available.
+  - For the KG scene, the paper and website list 11 epochs.
+However, the website also states that there are only 10 epochs.
+We found that the synchronized ROS bag for May 18th (`kg_may_18.bag`) is corrupted and reindexing it (using `rosbag reindex`) discards most of its data.
+Additionally, this is the only date for which raw data is not available.
+Therefore, there are ultimatively 10 usable epochs.
-  - In the downloadable files, `june_22` is missing from the synchronized rosbags and `kg_september_09.bag` seems to be corrupted.
+  - In the downloadable files, `june_22` is missing from the synchronized ROS bag and `kg_september_09.bag` appears to be corrupted.
 For these dates, we used the raw data for our computations.
-  - A person walking behind the robot causes noise in the final point cloud if not removed
+  - A person walking behind the robot causes noise in the final point cloud if not removed.
-  - Mapping the color images to the laser scans often results in the tip of the vines receiving the color of the sky
+  - Mapping the color images to the laser scans often results in the tip of the vines receiving the color of the sky.

 ## Scripts
 * `create_pointclouds.py` extracts the local point clouds from the synchronized rosbags and uses the given poses to transform them into a global coordinate system.
 For projection of the color images, we assume that the synchronized rosbags are used.
 * `compute_statistics.py` computes the minimum, median, and maximum of the number of points and average point neighbor distance across all epochs.

 The expected folder structure for the data is as follows.
-We mainly used the synchronized rosbags, even though our code also allows to use the raw data (which we did for `june_22`, as the synchronized rosbag for this date is missing).
+We mainly used the synchronized ROS bags, even though our code also allows to use the raw data (which we did for `june_22`, as the synchronized ROS bag for this date is missing).

 ```
 BLT